In a glimpse

 The site is known for its interiors, which are lavishly decorated with frescoes and marble, as well as its exterior, which is adorned with pietra dura.
 The mausoleum, along with the neighboring Akbari Sarai and the Tomb of Asif Khan, forms a group that has been nominated for UNESCO World Heritage designation.

 It is a significant tourist destination, and thousands of people visit it every day to learn about its fascinating history.

-The tomb is located in Shahdara Bagh, which is northwest of Lahore’s Walled City.
+This tomb of Jahangir is located in Shahdara Bagh, which is northwest of Lahore’s Walled City.
 The tomb is located on the other side of the Ravi River from Lahore, in a rural area famed for its numerous pleasure gardens.
 Nur Jahan’s pleasure garden, the Dilkusha Garden, was set out in 1557, and the tomb is located there.